 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

 Supervision at the cost of £55.00 per hour.

 I offer a free thirty minute meeting to discuss the things you wish to explore and to see if working together feels right.

 When I work

-My hours of work are Mondays to Fridays between 8.30 am and 6.15 pm.
+My hours of work are Tuesdays to Fridays between 8.30 am and 6.15 pm.